TatevKaren/TatevKaren-data-science-portfolio/README.md

 - <a href="https://github.com/TatevKaren/recurrent-neural-network-pricing-model/blob/main/Recurrent_Neural_Network_Case_Study.py"> Python Code</a>
 <br><br>

+## Case Study: What-makes-playlist-successful

+**Why** To find out which features maake playlist successful, to identify such playlists aand recommend them to the users to improve customer satisfaction and engagement.

+**How** Use EDA (Exploratory Data Analysis) and Simple Machine Learning to identify the features related to the sucessful playlists.

+Python Code: <a href = "https://github.com/TatevKaren/What-makes-playlist-successful/blob/main/spotify_analysis.py"> here </a>

+Medium Blog: <a href = "https://towardsdatascience.com/spotify-data-science-case-study-what-makes-a-playlist-successful-28fec482c523"> here </a>

 ## Case Study: Anomaly Detection Using Machine Learning
 **Why:** To identify the outliers in the data using Machine Learning.<br><br>
 **How:** Using Unsupervised Multivariate Machine Learning Algorithm, Isolation Forest, combined with dimensionality reduction technique PCA, to identify anomalies in the data.<br>